 But many others allege that the government has done precious little to pacify the deepening anger against this vulnerable constituency of people.
 Several leaders from the ruling BJP have only raised the pitch of majoritarian politics off late, they allege.

 In a development that questions the human rights situation in the country, about 1,000 people identified as illegal immigrants have been lodged in six overcrowded jails.
-Indian authorities have green flagged the setting up of bigger detention center.
+Indian authorities have green flagged the setting up of a bigger detention center.

 Geelani said such a move is extremely worrying because the worst kinds of human rights abuses have been reported in detention centers in Kashmir, which include Papa II, Cargo and Hari Niwas.